Palestinian Abbas says has backing for new U.N. upgrade push

 Israel has annexed East Jerusalem as its capital - a move not recognised abroad - and says it would annex swathes of West Bank settlements under any eventual peace deal.
 It unilaterally withdrew from Gaza in 2005.

-(Reporting by Yasmine Saleh and Ayman Samir; Writing by Edmund Blair; Editing by Andrew Osborn and Pravin Char)
+(Reporting by Yasmine Saleh and Ayman Samir; Writing by Edmund Blair; Editing by Andrew Osborn)